hyperledger/indy-hipe/text/localized-messages/README.md

 Seeing a message like the one above, a recipient could browse to the catalog's URI and search for `cant-route-to-agent` to learn more.
 A dynamic set of localized alternatives for the message might be offered.
-Defining automated looking against message catalogs is not defined here, but may be explored in a separate HIPE.
+Defining automated lookup against message catalogs is not defined here, but may be explored in a separate HIPE.

     IMPORTANT SECURITY NOTE: Message catalogs are an attack vector.
 If a hacker is